txdat/notes/obsidian/engineering/system-design/60-days-of-system-design.md

 > [!success] **D: Partial index** ✅ — `WHERE event_type = 'signup' AND created_at > now() - interval '7 days'`.
 Only indexes rows matching the predicate.
 If signup events are ~4% of stream and 7-day window covers ~5% of table, partial index covers ~0.2% of rows.
 Inserts that don't match the predicate cost nothing on this index.
 Planner uses it for any query whose WHERE is a subset of the index predicate.
 Catch: when dashboard wants 30 days instead of 7, you rebuild.
 Known cost, not hidden.

+- what you pay on the write path of full/partial indexes?
+	- full b-tree is updated for every single row, partial b-tree is updated row matching the predicate
 ---

 ## Day 13: Managing a Shared Connection Pool